What is the Kangaroo Island Wilderness Trail?

 You can walk the Kangaroo Island Wilderness Trail as:

-- an self-guided walker using the campgrounds provided
+- a self-guided walker using the campgrounds provided (you will need to carry your own equipment)

 - a customer of a commercial tourism operator either using the campgrounds provided or staying in private accommodation off of the trail